gohugoio/hugo/content/en/getting-started/directory-structure.md

 : The `public` directory contains the published website, generated when you run the `hugo` command.
 Hugo recreates this directory and its content as needed.
 See&nbsp;[details](/getting-started/usage/#build-your-site).

 resources
 : The `resources` directory contains cached output from Hugo's asset pipelines, generated when you run the `hugo` or `hugo server` commands.
-By default this cache directory includes images, CSS, and JavaScript.
+By default this cache directory includes CSS and images.
 Hugo recreates this directory and its content as needed.

 static
 : The `static` directory contains files that will be copied to the public directory when you build your site.
 For example: `favicon.ico`, `robots.txt`, and files that verify site ownership.
 Before the introduction of [page bundles](/getting-started/glossary/#page-bundle) and [asset pipelines](/hugo-pipes/introduction/), the `static` directory was also used for images, CSS, and JavaScript.
 See&nbsp;[details](/content-management/static-files/).